bobjoejim/CraftFortress2/README.md

 A TF2 server mod for Minecraft.
 Credit to Valve and Mojang.

 DISCLAIMER: SG Source IS NOT OUR CODE.
 All credits go to the SurvivalGames team for making this plugin.

-DISCLAIMER 2: NoRegen IS NOT OUR CODE.
-All credits go to Turqmelon, the creator of NoRegen, for the code.